sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *8.96 seconds*

 ### **12** Syllabus
 Now to the exciting part.
 The contents of our advanced information Retrieval lecture, which is divided into three blocks.
-First, we look at a Crash Course and revisit some of the basics in IR.
+First, we look at a Crash Course and revisit some basics in IR.
 Then we look at representation learning and finally the large block on Neural methods for IR.
-In the crash course we will first revisite the fundamentals and traditional indexing and scoring methods.
+In the crash course we will first revisit the fundamentals and traditional indexing and scoring methods.
 Then we look at how we evaluate ranked lists in the information retrieval context, both with binary and gradient relevance.
 And finally, we look at how we create and analyze test collections to be able to conduct the evaluations.

 *64.44 seconds*